ramishenouda/NETMenu/README.md

 https://github.com/ramishenouda/NETMenu/raw/master/assets/NETMenu.dll
 ```

-2. Move the NETMenu.dll to the root folder of your project (where Program.cs is).
+2. Move the NETMenu.dll to the root folder of your project (where Program.cs located, or the file that has the Main function).

 <img src="./assets/directory.PNG" />